 One of the most unique things about the beach is that it never ever looks the same.
-Even if you just visited the day before the beach will have changed completely and the natural ice sculptures, the icebergs, will have reformed, melted away and new ones appeared.
-Many of the icebergs are over 1,000 years old and have made their way through the grand lagoon first as enormous ice blocks and now smaller bergs enjoying their last moments until their join with the Atlantic ocean.
-The icebergs glisten on the beach giving it the name Diamond beach and in recent years this has become a popular proposal spot, getting a diamond on the Diamond beach!
+Even if you visited the day before, the beach will have changed completely by the following day.
+The natural ice sculptures will have re-formed, some having melted away and new ones washed ashore.
+Many of the icebergs are over 1,000 years old, first making their way through the grand lagoon as enormous ice blocks.
+Now, smaller bergs enjoy their last moments until they make their way into the Atlantic Ocean.
+The icebergs glisten on the beach, giving it the name “the Diamond Beach”.
+In recent years it has become a popular proposal spot, with many lucky visitors getting a diamond ring on Diamond Beach!

-The Diamond beach is a very important breeding ground for many of Iceland’s most well-known birds including the Arctic Tern and the Great Skua and is a National conservation area.
+The Diamond Beach is a very important breeding ground for many of Iceland’s most well-known birds including the Arctic Tern and the Great Skua.
+It’s also a national conservation area.

-In the summertime, the Diamond beach can be visited in one day out from Reykjavík but due to very limited daylight in wintertime, a minimum 2-day tour is adviced.
-We offer a wide range of tours taking you to the Diamond beach and this is truly one of the top 10 things you must see when visiting Iceland.
+In the summertime, the Diamond Beach can be visited in one day from Reykjavík, but due to very limited daylight in wintertime, we recommend allowing a couple of days to visit the beach.
+We offer a wide range of guided and self-drive tours taking you to Diamond Beach as it’s truly one of the top 10 most breathtaking things you must see when visiting Iceland.

-The Diamond beach is about 372 km and the drive from Reykjavik (without a stop) is about 5 hours.
-It is located in the municipality of Hornafjordur fjord and sits right outside the Vatnajokull national park although not a part of it.
+The Diamond Beach is about 372 km (231 miles) and the drive from Reykjavík (without stopping) is about 5 hours.
+It is located in the municipality of Hornafjordur Fjord and sits right outside the Vatnajökull National Park, although not a part of it.

-It is located only a few minutes away from Jokulsarlon glacier lagoon parking lot and simply can’t be missed whilst visiting.
-Just be careful when crossing road 1 to get over from the lagoon, cars often drive pretty fast there.
+The Diamond Beach is located only a few minutes away from Jökulsárlón Glacier Lagoon and the parking lot can’t be missed.
+Take extra care when crossing Road 1 from the lagoon as cars often drive fast through the area.